2DGD-F0TH/2DGD_F0TH/chapters/008_Marketing_Community/002_Keep_Players_Engaged.md

 Mods are a great way to engage your community, and the are just so many types of mods that can be made:

-- **Data Packs:** These add new user-created content to the game, such as:
+- **Data Packs** - These add new user-created content to the game, such as:
     - New Maps/Levels;
     - Upgraded Textures;
     - Upgraded Models (if the game is 3D);
     - Upgraded Sounds;
-- **Feature Mods:** These add new features to the game, such as:
+- **Feature Mods** - These add new features to the game, such as:
     - New game modes;
     - HUD Modifications or upgrades (mini maps for instance);
     - New options and settings;